-Discover plenty of new experiences around every corner of Sydney’s precincts within minutes of the CBD.
+Discover plenty of new experiences around every corner of Sydney, within minutes of the CBD.
 Uncover local eateries in the inner city, bargains at weekend markets or the latest cocktail in a cool neighbourhood bar.
-Sydney’s local neighbourhoods have their own special flavour when it comes to the important things in life – great food, drinks, shops and shows.
-Here are some of the coolest parts of Sydney to explore if you’re new to town.
+Sydney's local neighborhoods have their own style for the important things in life – great food, drinks, shops and shows.

 Slices of Sydney

 Download the Slices of Sydney booklet for things to see, do, eat, buy and enjoy in Sydney's hotspots.
 The booklet offers tips on Sydney's culinary highlights and how to soak up the local culture.

 Whether you're looking for designer fashion on and around Oxford Street or hoping to find a few bargains at Paddington's famous Saturday market , you'll find shopping in this fashionable neighbourhood really enjoyable.
 There are chocolate makers, bespoke shoe shops, tailors, milliners and gourmet food suppliers – all just a short bus ride from the city centre.

 Darlinghurst, next to Surry Hills , is a busy neighbourhood – day and night.
 Streets fanning out from Oxford Street are packed with cafes, bars, pubs, restaurants and nightclubs.
 Start the day with a big breakfast, then explore music stores , retro fashion and bookshops.
 Taylor Square's Sustainable Markets take place every Saturday.
 Don't miss the spectacular Mardi Gras parade at the start of March every year.